GJDuck/e9patch/doc/e9tool-user-guide.md

         #include "stdlib.c"

-This version of libc is designed to be compatible with call instrumentation.
+This version of libc is designed to be compatible with patch code.
 However, only a subset of libc is implemented, so it is WYSIWYG.
-Many common libc functions, including file I/O and memory allocation, have been implemented.
+That said, many common libc functions, including file I/O and memory allocation, have been implemented.

 Unlike `glibc` the parallel libc is designed to be compatible with the clean ABI and handle problems, such as deadlocks, more gracefully.

 ---
-#### <a id="s224">2.2.4 Call Action Initialization</a>
+#### <a id="s225">2.2.5 Call Trampoline Initialization</a>

 It is also possible to define an initialization function in the instrumentation code.